B1gYoshi/Song_Recs/README.md

 Version 3 is slightly better.

+The process can definitly be improved, but I will likely move on.

 **Need python, spotipy (python package), and spotify client ID and client Secret from spotify dev tools